Face to Face (Daft Punk song): Remix and cover versions

 Daft Punk commissioned two official remixes of the track by Cosmo Vitelli and Demon, both included in the 2003 remix album Daft Club.
 Promotional 12" singles were released for those who pre-ordered the Daft Club album, and a CD single featuring Demon's remix of the song was released commercially.
 The remixes were unfavorably reviewed, with Nick Sylvester of Pitchfork criticizing Cosmo Vitelli for discarding the original's "charming big-beat start/stops and jittery cut-ups" and likening the Demon remix to a "90s Detroit acidhouse treatment processed through the Oakenfold 'through the matrix' machine".
 Ben Cardey of Vice commented that the Cosmo Vitelli remix, along with other tracks on the remix album, suffered from having producers unfamiliar to listeners.
 Dave Simpson of The Guardian said that the Cosmo Vitelli remix put "a spectral sheen on the track's blue-eyed soul."
+Edwards created his own unofficial remix in 2003 featuring rerecorded vocals from himself, which he plays and sings along to in his live shows to this day.

+Nickster's remix

 In February 2024, producer Nickster covered the track using newer samples from the period of 1998 to 2012, including songs by Radiohead, Boards of Canada, LCD Soundsystem, MGMT, Carly Rae Jepsen, Lady Gaga, Estelle, and System of a Down.
 Viewers of the video praised Nickster's production skills and commended him for using different songs to create the same vibe as the original.
-DJ Mag described it as a "masterclass is sample chopping that also highlights the lengths to which Daft Punk went in the original track to create a new melody from old snippets."
+DJ Mag described it as a "masterclass is [sic] sample chopping that also highlights the lengths to which Daft Punk went in the original track to create a new melody from old snippets."